bjornekelund/rbnskew/README.md

     Set maximum allowed difference in time stamp to a reference spot for spot to qualify.

  `-t callsign`\
     Do analysis only for this skimmer callsign.
+Runs considerably faster.

 The analysis algorithm has the following default characteristics: